compiler-explorer/compiler-explorer/docs/AddingACompiler.md

 ## Putting it all together

 Hopefully that's enough to get an idea.
-The ideal case of a GCC-like compiler should be a pull request to add a couple of lines to the `compiler-explorer-image` to install the compiler, and a pull request to add a few lines to the `LANG.amazon.properties` file in this repository.
+The ideal case of a GCC-like compiler should be a pull request to add a couple of lines to the `infra` repository to install the compiler, and a pull request to add a few lines to the `LANG.amazon.properties` file in this repository.

 If you feel like we could improve this document in any way, please contact us.
 We'd love to hear from you!